Mazurevitz/MacMouseMover/README.md

 # MacMouseMover

-A lightweight, open-source macOS menubar app that prevents your Mac from sleeping by simulating subtle mouse movements.
+A lightweight, open-source macOS menubar app that prevents your Mac from sleeping and screen saver from activating.

 Perfect for keeping your screen awake during presentations, long downloads, or when you need to appear "active" while working remotely.